bm0niz/dynamic-webapi-query/README.md

 # Dynamic Querying WebAPIs

 Creating endpoints for every query is no fun.
-This repo demonstrates how you can implement dynamic querying using LINQ or a custom simple syntax to filter, sort and expand when fetching REST resources.
+This repo demonstrates how you can implement dynamic querying using LINQ to filter, sort and expand when fetching REST resources.

 1. Run the API